angular/angular/aio/content/tutorial/tutorial-template.md

 </div>

 *  \[TODO: Delete after reading.
 This is a guide to adapt to a specific tutorial lesson.
-Add/Remove/Change the contents as required, but keep the general outline in tact as much as possible to provide a consistent experience across lessons.  \]
+Add/Remove/Change the contents as required, but keep the general outline intact as much as possible to provide a consistent experience across lessons.  \]

 This tutorial lesson demonstrates how to \[TODO: do something interesting in Angular\].